icebert04/icebert04.github.io/_posts/2019-4-5-she-said...-YES!.md

 But during the middle of our conversation and pleasantries, I can sense some uneasiness and anxiety from my friend.
 I initially thought that Mindy was just having **"Cold Feet"** just like most people who are about to get married.
 But the tone that I was hearing from her bothered me.
 I can feel some sadness in her.

 Is everything okay Mindy?
 I asked.
 Then I repeated that same question again.
 After a long pause, Mindy said this...
 I really don't know Francis.
 I love my fiance.
 He is handsome, smart, responsible and has an amazing career.
-He's so sweet, gives me all the stuff that I want and bought me this "Diamond Ring"!
+He's so sweet, gives me all the stuff that I want and bought me this **"Diamond Ring"**!
 But why is it I feel that there is something missing?

 I responded by cautiously saying...
 I don't know Mindy.
 You're asking the wrong person.
 I am not "Dr. Love" that you can ask for advice from.